|

 shall taken effect" has been deleted by Republic Act

 No. 8533 [Approved February 23, 1998]).
+Art.
+40.

 The absolute nullity of a previous marriage may be invoked for purposes